matrix-org/matrix-spec-proposals/proposals/4220-call-reject-locally.md

 (We might also want to reject the call if no devices are sufficiently online to even acknowledge the invite - if we had an invite acknowledgement event like a SIP 180).

+3. Does this give legacy clients a way of rejecting MatrixRTC calls that they can't answer?
+It's not clear from MSC4143 how much `m.call.*` etc is actually being used for MatrixRTC calls these days.
+Whatever, surely legacy clients need a way to warn MatrixRTC clients that they won't be able to answer their calls...

 ## Alternatives